lbl-srg/obc/specification/source/example.rst

 Priority is given to maintain a minimum outside air volume flow rate.
 In each zone, the VAV damper is adjusted to meet the room temperature setpoint for cooling, or fully opened during heating.
-The room temperature setpoint for heating is tracked by varying the water flow rate through the reheat coil.
+The room temperature setpoint for heating is controlled by varying the water flow rate through the reheat coil.
 There is also a finite state machine that transitions the mode of operation of the HVAC system between the modes